Sharing the insights of the entire Intercom team has always been one of the core principles of this blog.

-The New Yorker cartoon above was funny, and quite apt, in 1993.
-But in this hyper-social, over-sharing, always-on era with a few simple Google searches anyone can find out you are a dog, what kennel you came from, and where you went to dog training.
+Over 20 years ago, the New Yorker coined the famous adage: “On the Internet, nobody knows you’re a dog”.
+But as Joy of Tech point out, that’s all changed in our hyper-social, over-sharing, NSA-snooping era.
+With a few simple Google searches anyone can find out you are a dog, what kennel you came from, and where you went to dog training.

 3. Be clear and concise

-If you aren’t clear and concise in your writing it says something about the other things you produce.
-Des explains why here
+If you can’t be clear and concise in your writing it says a lot about the other things you produce.
+Des explains why here.

 BAD: The horologists of Switzerland may not have been overly concerned at the details of Apple’s great watch unveil, but with the Milanese-bracelet option the Cupertino giant showed it had taken the time to study great timepieces of the past.